manugoyal/movieserver/README.md

 The server component is written entirely in Go, and requires version &gt;= 1.1

-The tests are written in python and utilize the *pytest*, *MySQLdb*, and *Requests* packages.
-They can be installed with pip or easy_install:
+The tests are written with Python 2.7 and the environment is set up with virtualenv.
+To install virtualenv, run

-    $ pip install pytest mysql-python requests
+    $ pip install virtualenv

-Or

-    $ easy_install pytest mysql-python requests

 Installation
 =============